What is a contested divorce in California? What is its procedure? How long does a contested divorce in California take?

 The attorney may also impact the contested divorce’s cost.
 Reasonable lawyers who are knowledgeable and experienced usually find a way to mitigate costs.

-To learn more about the cost of the divorce, check out our article called How Much Does a Divorce Cost?
-The Answer is Less Scary Than You Think.
+To learn more about the cost of the divorce, check out our article called how much does a divorce cost?

 How are contested divorce hearings handled in California?